-Lebanon receives Russian vaccines imported by private sector
+Lebanon private sector steps in to speed up vaccine campaign

 Jacques Sarraf, a Lebanese businessman and head of the Lebanese Russian Business Council, said he hoped the import of the Russian vaccines would help safely reopen businesses around the country.

-Sarraf, who played a major role in bringing the Sputnik V vaccines to Lebanon, said priority will be given for employees at companies and business institutions.
+Sarraf, who played a major role in bringing the Sputnik V vaccines to Lebanon, said priority will be given for employees at companies and business institutions, including those of Lebanon’s national carrier Middle East Airlines and the Banking Association.
+He added that with the private sector moving in, the numbers of people inoculated daily will multiply by more than three times compared with the current pace.

+Sarraf said the Sputnik V will be sold at a price of $38 for the required two doses, in addition to hospital fees.
+The minimum monthly salary in Lebanon is currently 675,000 Lebanese pounds, the equivalent of about $60.

 Sarraf said Lebanon will be receiving between 100,000-200,000 doses every three weeks until the 1 million is reached.